Ecstasy (film): Release

 The world premiere of the film took place on 20 January 1933 in Prague, Czechoslovakia.
 In Austria, the film was released on 14 February 1933.
 Due to censorship problems, German cinemas did not show it until 8 January 1935, with the title Symphonie der Liebe (Symphony of Love).

 Controversy

-Ecstasy was controversial in some countries because of the scenes in which Lamarr is running and swimming naked, and the orgasm scene.
+Ecstasy was controversial in some countries because of the film's nudity and the orgasm scene.
 Lamarr later claimed in interviews she was tricked into the nude scenes by the director and there was no mention of the nude scenes in the script.